iammudit/iammudit/README.md

-👋 Hi, I am Mudit | 👀 I'm an explorer fascinated about building and growing products that impact the society | 📫 Can reach me at muditjps@gmail.com
+👋 Hi, I am Mudit | 👀 I'm an explorer fascinated about building and growing products that impact the society | 📫 You can connect with me via https://muditsrivastava.com

 <!---
 iammudit/iammudit is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.